netdata/netdata/parser/README.md

       * PARSER_RC_ERROR -- Callback failed, exit

 Output
-- The correspoding keyword and callback will be registered
+- The corresponding keyword and callback will be registered

 Returns
 - 0 maximum callbacks already registered for this keyword